hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Swap

-## Nov 11, 2014 (4789)
+## Nov 11, 2014 (4789-4790)

-- Add comments to photos!
+- Like/comment on photos!
 Now you can respond to photos that people send you in the app!
+Double-tap to like.
+- Notifications tab where you can see recent likes/comments on your photos
 - Better colors for the people circle thingies

 ## Nov 10, 2014 (4788)